 Workers’ Comp Subrogation: Don’t Allow Your Client To Be Extorted

-by Michael E. Gatto and Eustace de Saint Phalle, The Veen Firm, PC, © 2012 by the author.
+by Michael E. Gatto and Eustace de Saint Phalle, The Veen Firm, © 2012 by the author.

 If an injured party is in the course and scope of her employment when injured, her employer must provide Worker’s Compensation benefits.
 The employer enjoys the right to recoup Worker’s Compensation benefits paid when the injured worker recovers from a third party defendant.
 The employer can assert a lien or intervene in the third party matter to protect its right of recovery.
 If employer fault may be an issue, the employer will likely intervene.
 The employer will intervene to try to obtain a settlement of its lien and protect its right to assert a “Credit” in the workers’ compensation matter.